 6. Ate a croissant at Mirabelle

-In 500 Hidden Secrets of Copenhagen, I read that Mirabelle is known for having the best croissants in Copenhagen, so I had to give it a try.
+I read that Mirabelle is known for having the best croissants in Copenhagen, so I had to give it a try.
 Mirabelle serves coffee, baked goods, and more hearty meals in a cute, trendy area of Nørrebro right around the corner from Assistens kirkegård, and so I stopped here for a latte and croissant after visiting the cemetery.
-The croissant was perhaps a little browner than I would have liked, but it was still crispy and delicious.
+The croissant was browner than I would have liked, but it was still crispy and delicious.

-For a bigger event, my boyfriend suggested we bike to the Arken art museum, an hour-ish leisurely ride along the water and through a nature bird reserve.
+For a bigger event, my friend suggested we bike to the Arken art museum, an hour-ish leisurely ride along the water and through a nature bird reserve.
 If you’re a regular reader, you know I love biking around Copenhagen, so I was up for it.
-The bike ride itself was lovely, although quite windy on the way back (that’s quite normal around here though).
+The bike ride itself was lovely and super windy—definitely a workout.

-Arken is tucked away from the city in a small fishing harbor, which might explain why it was so quiet.
-The exhibits were all amazing, and I wish that we’d had more time to spend looking at the retrospective of Niki de Saint Phalle.
-We spent most of our time in the Damien Hirst room and then going through the Gerda Wegener exhibit.
-We took a short coffee break in the upstairs café which has floor-to-ceiling windows and a view of the white sand beach.
+Arken is serene, tucked away from the city in a small fishing harbor.
+The exhibits were all amazing, and I wish that we’d had more time.
+We spent most of our time in the Damien Hirst room and then going through the temporary Gerda Wegener exhibit, then took a short coffee break in the upstairs café, which has floor-to-ceiling windows and a view of the white sand beach.

 8. Walked to the Little Mermaid statue

-The area around the statue is also perfect for a stroll on a sunny day (which I was lucky to have).
-I walked around Langelinie to admire the cherry blossoms and also checked out the gorgeous old buildings of the Kastellet, an old yet still-in-use military site surrounded by a star-shaped raised embarkment.
+The area around The Little Mermaid is also perfect for a stroll on a sunny day (which I was lucky to have).
+I walked around Langelinie to admire the cherry blossoms and also checked out the gorgeous old buildings of the Kastellet, an old yet still-in-use military site surrounded by a star-shaped raised area.

 Another museum I’ve been meaning to go to for a long time is the Danish Design Museum.
-I went with my friend Katrine to see the exhibit on how Japanese art influenced Danish design (and vice-versus).
-We didn’t have time to see the rest of the museum, but the exhibit was lovely, and had some nice furniture and tapestries.
+I went with my friend Katrine to see the exhibit on how Japanese art and Danish design influenced each other.
+We didn’t have time to see the rest of the museum, but the exhibit was fascinating, with beautiful furniture and tapestries.
 The museum is located in the center of town, not far from Nyhavn, and gives free tours on Sundays (even in English!) so it's worth another visit or two.

 10. Danced at Distortion

 (Ok, I may have cheated a little; going to Distortion actually happened the day after I started my new job.
-But close enough.)
+Close enough.)
 Every June, a few neighborhoods in Copenhagen turn into a pulsing mob of people dancing in the streets—this is Distortion.
-The music festival then finishes up on Friday and Saturday with "new dancy music in many genres" in the main festival venue of Refshaleøen.
-I missed Distortion last year but heard about how amazing it was, and even though I was starting my new job the week it started and moving into my new apartment on the weekend it was happening, I was determined that I would not miss the party again this year!
+The music festival finishes up on Friday and Saturday with "new dancy music in many genres" (according to their website) in the main festival venue of Refshaleøen.
+I missed Distortion last year but heard about how amazing it was, and even though I was starting my new job the week it started and moving into my new apartment on the weekend it was happening, I was determined that I wouldn’t miss the party again this year!

-On Thursday, I went to a party at a friend’s place in Vesterbro right above all of the action—we had a great view of the street for people watching and it was a good way to participate in Distortion without getting lost in the crowds.
+On Thursday, I went to a friend’s place in Vesterbro right above all of the action—we had a great view of the street for people watching and it was a good way to participate in Distortion without getting lost in the crowds.
 Friday, I joined a few friends at Refeshaloen.
 We danced, ate amazing pulled duck sandwiches, sat in the sun, and danced some more.
 I left reluctantly at midnight just when the party was really getting started (the music on Friday and Saturday goes until 7 am), so I could get some sleep before moving the next day.
-Sometimes it’s hard to be a grownup, but I still had an amazing time.
+Sometimes it’s hard to be a grownup.

 The highlight of my staycation had to be eating at Noma, an event I wasn’t sure if I’d ever experience, and one that probably deserves its own blog post.
-Noma has been called the best restaurant in the world several times, and the chef and co-owner Rene Redzepi is credited with kickstarting the entire new Nordic food revolution in Denmark.
+Noma has been called the best restaurant in the world several times, and the chef and co-owner René Redzepi is credited with kickstarting the entire new Nordic food revolution in Denmark.
 Noma serves local food in an extremely innovative and unusual way.
-Because of the fame, it's difficult to get into: you have to book tables way ahead of time during particular hours when their website opens up for 3-month periods.
-I was very lucky that a friend of mine here managed to get a reservation for lunch.
+Because of the fame, it's very difficult to get into; I was very lucky that a friend of mine here managed to get a reservation for lunch.
 We ended up there on a warm, sunny Saturday.

 I was worried that the food would be “challenging” (the restaurant has been known to serve live shrimp to their diners), but it was just beautiful, fresh, surprising, and delightful.
 The artistry of the dishes, edible flower petals, seafood (no red meat was served when we were there), and windows open to the spring weather made me feel like I was eating a gorgeous flower garden.
 The Danish furnishings and incredible service made us feel comfortable and cared for.

-After lunch, we were taken on a tour of the kitchens and test labs and happened to see Rene Redzepi (the owner and head chef) out watering plants.
+After lunch, we were taken on a tour of the kitchens and test labs and happened to see Redzepi out watering plants.
 He was incredibly kind, posing for a photo with us and spending some time chatting with us.